julistary/Api_Sentiment_Project/mongo_api/README.md

 * "http://localhost:5000/sentiment/**character_name**": it gives the predominant sentiment polarity of a certain character.
 * "http://localhost:5000/word/**character_name**": it gives the most repeated word of a certain character.

-⚠ In bold is the endpoint that must be added by the user to access the specific information.
+⚠ What is enclosed in asterisks is the endpoint that must be added by the user to access the specific information.

 Some examples: